network-charles/CKA/Lab 4/README.md

 `kubectl edit deployment nginx-deployment`

 This is revision 2 now.
-Also, a new replicaset is created for this reviion.
+Also, a new replicaset is created for this revision.

 ## Check pod to see rolling update strategy in action